Broncos blanked 21-0 by the Los Angeles Chargers

 Their defense came up with a four-down, goal-line stand, only to watch from the sidelines as the opponents scored a touchdown, anyway.

-An inept offense and poor special teams coverage left the Denver Broncos with an embarrassing, 21-0 loss to the Los Angeles Chargers here on a sweltering hot, late-October, Sunday afternoon at the StubHub Center.
+An inept offense and poor special teams coverage left the Denver Broncos with an embarrassing, 21-0 loss to the Los Angeles Chargers here on a sweltering hot, late-October, Sunday afternoon before a sellout crowd of 25,288 at the StubHub Center.

+The venue here was built for soccer and the Broncos responded by scoring nil.
+It was the first time since Nov.
+22, 1992 that the Broncos were shut out, snapping a scoring streak of 394 regular-season games.

+"I didn't even know that stat,'' said Broncos receiver Demaryius Thomas, who had an 81-yard catch-and-run in the third quarter called back by a controversial offensive pass-interference penalty called against him.
+"Getting shutout, period, in the NFL with the talent we have?
+It hurts.
+I can just speak for myself, I can't speak for anybody else.
+It hurts.
+I'm going to get better and hopefully everybody around me sees me working and we get better as a group.''

-In this shutout, Siemian completed 22 of 32 for only 182 yards with one interception.
+In this shutout, Siemian completed 25 of 35 for 207 yards with one interception, which came on a fourth-and-6, what-do-you-have-to-lose play.
 He was sacked five times.
+Most of the blame will be directed at him as he's the quarterback.
+And to his credit, Siemian accepted responsibility.

+"I gotta look at it, but obviously no rhythm and a lot of that fllas on me,'' Siemian said.
+"I thought especially early on I didn't do enough to get us going.''

+Others in the losing locker room, though, indicated there is so much blame to go around, the physically battered quarterback doesn't deserve to accept any more than anyone else.

+There are two reasons to pull a quarterback from a game.
+One is poor performance.
+The other is to provide a spark.
+Siemain was gutsy through constant duress and he did hit his man whenever he had time and his receiver was open.
+But Broncos head coach Vance Joseph was asked if he thought about changing quarterbacks in hopes of changing momentum.

+"No, I did not,'' Joseph said.
+"He's our quarterback.
+It's a two-score game for most of the game so why make a change when we're still in the game? ...
+We had three turnovers on the day which is way too many.
+We had a punt return for a touchdown, which can't happen.
+So it wasn't simply on Trevor.
+It was a two-score game and I felt, up until 5 minutes to go, it was a game we could have won.''

-The Broncos are in serious trouble.
-Not only did they lose to the heretofore 0-5 New York Giants and 2-4 Chargers, they have a daunting schedule ahead with games at 5-2 Kansas City, at 5-1 Philadelphia, and home against the defending Super Bowl-champion New England Patriots.
+Everything looked great for the Broncos just eight days ago.
+Now, they are in serious trouble.
+They were 3-1 entering their bye week and are now 3-3.
+Not only did they lose to the heretofore 0-5 New York Giants and 2-4 Chargers by a combined 34 points, they have a daunting schedule ahead with games at 5-2 Kansas City, at 5-1 Philadelphia, and home against the defending Super Bowl-champion New England Patriots.

+"You can't lose two games straight and not have any issues,'' said Broncos outside linebacker Von Miller, who had two sacks on Chargers' quarterback Philip Rivers to move into second place on Denver's all-time sack list.

+"We're not blocking well,'' Joseph said.
+"We're not protecting well.
+We had some good plays called today with some guys wide open. ...
+It's puzzling.
+We had great weeks of practice.
+Offensive-line wise, we've run the ball very well up until two weeks ago.
+We have to coach better and play better, obviously.''

 It was a crying shame the Denver defense played with a team that was down, 7-0 after the first quarter.